45678/miniLockLib/README.md

 `npm test` launch the test suite in Google Chrome.

-`npm start` to begin watching CoffeeScript files.
-Your saved changes will trigger automatic re-compilation.

 Run `make` to re-compile the JavaScript files in the `scripts` folder.

 CoffeeScript library files are compiled to the `library.compiled` folder and saved as `scripts/miniLockLib.js`.

 CoffeeScript test files are compiled to the `tests.compiled` folder and saved as `scripts/tests.js`.

+Run `npm start` to re-compile the CoffeeScript files automatically as you make changes.